Kong/kubernetes-testing-framework/README.md

 # Usage

-The following are some of the available features of the KTF:

-- Command line tool for provisioning Kubernetes testing environments
-- Golang Kubernetes test environment provisioning with addons
-- Golang testing utilities for Kubernetes
+This framework can be used via command-line interface or as a Golang library.

 ## Command Line Tool

-This project provides a command line tool `ktf` which can be used for reason such as building and maintaining a testing environment for Kong on Kubernetes.
+This project provides a command-line tool named `ktf` which can be used to build Kubernetes testing environments.

 ### Install